 - 2 large eggs (50 g each w/o shell)

-- 1 cup whole milk (heat to 110ºF or 43ºC–slightly warmer than body temperature; use whole milk for the best results; I do not recommend low-fat or skim milk)
+- 1 cup whole milk (heated to 110ºF or 43ºC, slightly warmer than body temperature; do not use low-fat or skim milk)

 - 1 tsp instant yeast